imdac/mtm6302-color-picker-final/README.md

-# mtm6302-color-picker-final
+# Color Picker

-This repository contains the final version of the color picker project.
+## Objective
+Create an interactive color picker using event delegation and local storage.